Pwd9000-ML/terraform-azurerm-openai-private-chatgpt/tests/auto_test1/README.md

     - **Note:** Remember to add the zone to your DNS registrar as the module creates a TXT auth.
 (Certificates fully managed by AFD)

 3. Create a CNAME and TXT record in the custom DNS zone.
-4. Setup and apply an ADF WAF policy with `IPAllow list` for allowed IPs to connect using a custom rule.
+4. Setup and apply an AFD WAF policy with `IPAllow list` for allowed IPs to connect using a custom rule.
 (Optional)

 <!-- BEGIN_TF_DOCS -->